tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

 </i></figcaption>
 </figure>

+# How Retrieval Augmented Generation works
+Retrieval augmented generation (RAG) works by combining two main components: a retrieval model and a generation model.

+The retrieval model searches and retrieves relevant information from a database or collection of documents.
+It typically uses semantic similarity, representing words or documents as numerical embeddings and calculating the similarity between query embeddings and document embeddings to identify the most relevant information.

+Once the retrieval model has retrieved the relevant content, it serves as a knowledge base or reference for the generation model.
+The generation model is typically a large language model (LLM) that takes the retrieved information as input and generates new text based on it.
+The generation model uses the retrieved information to guide the text generation process.

+![Retrieval Augmented Generation](/images/2023-06-25-retrieval-qa.svg)

-### Advantages of RAG over LLM-based question answering
+## Advantages of RAG over LLM-based question answering
 1. RAG can answer based on facts not learned during the LLM training, without the need for fine-tuning.
 This is more relevant for specific knowledge domains such as internal company docs or for data outside the cut-off used for LLM training
 2. RAG can provide traceability to its answers, enabling users to identify the sources of information
 3. When passing source documents as prompts, LLMs are limited by context length.
 Even with newer models that supports longer contexts it is not performant to pass the entire knowledge base into the prompt

-### Advantages of RAG over traditional chatbots
+## Advantages of RAG over traditional chatbots
 1. LLMs handle out-of-distribution data better, so they perform better in situations where simple syntax parsing, pattern matching and database lookup are not adequate.
 And unlike traditional Chatbots, LLMs offer a more human-like interaction by understanding context, generating personalized responses.
 2. If the users query doesn't exactly match the question in our knowledge base, the response quality greatly suffers

-## How Retrieval Augmented Generation works
-Retrieval augmented generation (RAG) works by combining two main components: a retrieval model and a generation model.

-The retrieval model searches and retrieves relevant information from a database or collection of documents.
-It typically uses semantic similarity, representing words or documents as numerical embeddings and calculating the similarity between query embeddings and document embeddings to identify the most relevant information.

-Once the retrieval model has retrieved the relevant content, it serves as a knowledge base or reference for the generation model.
-The generation model is typically a large language model (LLM) that takes the retrieved information as input and generates new text based on it.
-The generation model uses the retrieved information to guide the text generation process.

-![Retrieval Augmented Generation](/images/2023-06-25-retrieval-qa.svg)

 The combination of the retrieval model and the generation model allows for a more targeted and accurate generation of text.
 The retrieval model ensures that the generated text is grounded in relevant and reliable information, while the generation model adds creativity and fluency to the text.
 While it is possible to use a large language model (LLM) for both embedding and text generation, processing long documents through an LLM for populating vector store can be computationally expensive.
 Embedding models, unlike LLMs, are not encumbered with extraneous details required for next token prediction.
 Overall, separating the retrieval and generation tasks improves efficiency and precision.

+# Implementation
 In this blog post, we will develop a retrieval augmented generation (RAG) based LLM application from scratch.
 We will be building a chatbot that answers questions based on a knowledge base.
 For the knowledge base, we will use [E-commerce FAQ dataset](https://www.kaggle.com/datasets/saadmakhdoom/ecommerce-faq-chatbot-dataset).

-## Implementation
+## Setup

 ### Load documents